pama1234/just-some-other-libgdx-game/README.md

 1. Download and install `jdk-17` and configure javahome and path environment variables.
 This version is recommended→ <https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-22.1.0>
 2. Download and install `gradle-8`, configure gradle and gradle-javahome environment variables <https://gradle.org/releases>
-3. Install `Android studio Canary build` and configure the Android SDK environment variables (The preview version, or whatever that is on the right side of the page, whatever is new should be installed) <https://developer.android.com/studio/preview>
+3. Download and install `Android studio Canary build` and configure the Android SDK environment variables (The preview version, or whatever that is on the right side of the page, whatever is new should be installed) <https://developer.android.com/studio/preview>

 Libraries used: libgdx, kryo, vecmath, aparapi